 Pepe Mel’s career offers a glimpse into the challenges of implementing a possession-based style across diverse leagues.
 His stint in La Liga and his brief time with West Bromwich Albion in the English Premier League illustrate the difficulty of bringing a high-possession, high-press approach to faster-paced, counter-attacking environments.
 The tactical shifts he attempted at West Brom were incompatible with the league’s style, making it tough for his team to secure wins or even draws.

 Mel’s football playing style entails possession games, high pressing, and a formation of 4-2-3-1 most of the time.
-His teams played aggressively defending and stressed the buildup from the backend of the field but this played poorly down with the fighting strategies of relegation struggles.
-In his managerial career, he has been sacked 5 times from clubs Polideportivo Ejido, Rayo Vallecano, West Bromwich Alban, Real Betis, and Deportivo de La Coruna.
+His teams played aggressively, defending and stressing the buildup from the backend of the field, but this played poorly due to the fighting strategies of relegation struggles.
+In his managerial career, he has been sacked 5 times from clubs Polideportivo Ejido, Rayo Vallecano, West Bromwich Albion, Real Betis, and Deportivo de La Coruna.

 Sacked by Teams | Year | Points Per Game |